8888/thehardballalliance.com/README.md

 ## Development server

-Run `npm run build` to generate bundles
+Run `ng build` to generate bundles
 Run `npm run start` to start a an express server Navigate to `http://localhost:8080/`